SPK (band): History

 SPK was formed in 1978 in Sydney when New Zealand-born Graeme Revell (a.k.a.
 "EMS AKS", "Operator", "Oblivion") met Neil Hill (a.k.a.
 "Ne/H/il").
 Revell was working as a nurse on a psychiatric ward at Callan Park Hospital where Hill was also working.
 Hill and Revell shared a house and an interest in the manifesto of the German radical Marxist group known as the Sozialistisches Patientenkollektiv (SPK).
 The duo were influenced by Kraftwerk, Can, Neu!, Faust, and John Cage – they started playing their own variety of industrial music as SPK.
-According to rock music historian Ian McFarlane the acronym SPK is variously given as "SoliPsiK, SepPuKu, Surgical Penis Klinik, System Planning Korporation and Sozialistisches Patienten Kollektiv".
 The band recruited two teenagers, Danny Rumour (later of The Cruel Sea) on lead guitar and David Virgin on bass guitar (both ex-Ugly Mirrors, and went on to form Sekret Sekret), on early recordings by SPK in 1979.
-In that year they independently released three 7" pressings: SoliPsiK as a three-track extended play in April, "Factory" as a single in August and "Mekano" in November.
+In that year they independently released three 7" singles; "No More" in April, "Factory" in August, and "Mekano" in November.
+The B-side of the "Factory" single, "Slogun", featured lyrics inspired by the Marxist manifesto: "Kill, Kill, Kill for inner peace / Bomb, Bomb, Bomb for mental health / Therapy through violence!"

 Dominik Guerin (a.k.a.
-"Tone Generator") joined on synthesisers in 1980, and later concentrated on the band's visual content.
+"Tone Generator") joined on synthesizers in 1980, and later concentrated on the band's visual content.
 In May they issued an EP, Meat Processing Section, as Surgical Penis Klinik.
 Without Hill, SPK relocated to London where Guerin and Revell recorded their debut album, Information Overload Unit, in a Vauxhall squat with the help of Revell's brother Ashley Revell (a.k.a.
-"Mr.Clean") and Mike Wilkins (guitar, bass guitar, backing vocals).
-The album deals with psychotic states and mental retardation.
+"Mr. Clean") and Mike Wilkins (guitar, bass guitar, backing vocals).
+The album deals with psychotic states and intellectual disability.
 The original 1981 release on Side Effects has a black cover with a small picture of head being operated on, the 1985 version on Normal is blue and pictures a man in a wheelchair and the 1992 CD reissue has System Planning Korporation with the initials SPK highlighted in red.
 McFarlane suggested "the album's harsh, thumping sound appealed to fans of Throbbing Gristle and early Cabaret Voltaire".

-In June 1980 they issued the single, "Slogun", with lyrics inspired by the Marxist manifesto: "Kill, Kill, Kill for inner peace / Bomb, Bomb, Bomb for mental health / Therapy through violence!"
+In June 1980 they issued the single, Meat Processing Section (featuring "Slogun" and "Mekano", from their 1979 singles), on Throbbing Gristle's Industrial Records label.
 Other musicians working with SPK included James Pinker (drums, percussion) and Karel van Bergan (violin, vocals), who toured with them to the United States.

 In July 1981 in Australia, the M Squared label released another single, "See Saw".
 The cover depicts SoliPsiK with members given as Kitka (a.k.a.
 Kit Katalog), Sushi (a.k.a.
 Margaret Hill), Charlyiev (a.k.a.
 Paul Charlier) and Skorne (Neil Hill).
 Both tracks are co-written by Charlier and Hill.